slaxman/TokenExchange/README.md

     A local Bitcoin server will be used if one is found.
 If there is no local server, then the server specified by this field will be used.
 A set of random servers will be selected if this field is not specified.

 - dbType=type
     - NRS specifies the database managed by the NRS server and is the default.
     - H2 specifies a database managed by a separate H2 database server.
+    - POSTGRESQL specifies a database managed by a separate PostgreSQL database server.

 - dbURL=url
     This specifies the URL used to connect to an external database server and is ignored for the NRS database.
 The URL format is defined by the external database server.
-For an H2 server, the format is 'jdbc:h2:tcp://host:port/db-path'.
+    - H2 server: jdbc:h2:tcp://host:port/db-path (uses TCP/IP connection)
+    - Local PostgreSQL server: jdbc:postgresql:database (uses Unix socket connection)
+    - Remote PostgreSQL server: jdbc:postgresql://host:port/database (uses TCP/IP connection)

 - dbUser=user
     This specifies the user for a connection to an external database server and is ignored for the NRS database.